Go Green! Global Demand for Sustainable Meetings

 The university also maintains its own sustainability program that will enhance the meeting experience.
-Guests will have access to UCLA’s Transportation Demand System that includes campus shuttles, a bike sharing program, and the Flyaway Shuttle service to and from Los Angeles International Airport using a 100% clean fuel CNG powered van.
+Guests will have access to UCLA’s Transportation Demand System that includes campus shuttles and a bike sharing program.
 Conference center guests will also have access to two Zip Cars that can be used on campus and to explore the many attractions of the greater Los Angeles area, negating the need to rent vehicles.
 The entire campus is tobacco-free and the university implemented several innovative programs that are in effect at the Conference Center to reduce waste, recycle, conserve water, and ensure clean air in all buildings.

 The Luskin Conference Center offers 254 spacious guest rooms, and 25,000 square feet of highly versatile meeting space.
 Every aspect of the facility, from the most advanced communications technology and resource conservation, to locally-sourced food in the restaurant, Plateia, is planned with sustainability in mind.
 Among the many innovations designed to maximize resources are:

 - Water-efficient landscape irrigation and plumbing fixtures that yield 30% savings over baseline code requirements.